caballerof/console_notes/README.md

 # console_notes
-Node App to add notes using line commands
+Node App to handler notes using line commands